-SBS230 - Religious Studies
+SBS230 - Religious Studies (3 credits; Online)

 This course examines the full spectrum of religions, from small-scale societies to full-blown "world religious movements."
 The course provides an in-depth treatment of Islam, Hinduism and includes study of real life field projects directly related to material covered in the course.